DanielSaccardo/Docker-compose-services/npm/README.md

 sudo ufw allow 81
 ```

-Than if you are in the same network go to server_ip:81, else router_ip:81
+Then if you are in the same network go to server_ip:81, else router_ip:81

 The default credentials are:
 - Email: admin@example.com